 In November 2024, Barclays Bank UK PLC completed its acquisition of Tesco Bank’s retail banking business for approximately £700 million.
 From that date, Tesco Bank credit cards, savings accounts, personal loans, Clubcard Pay+, and other banking products became the legal responsibility of Barclays – though they continue to operate under the Tesco Bank brand.

 The key practical issue is that Tesco Bank and Barclays operate separate bereavement teams.
 If the deceased held both a Tesco Bank product (credit card, savings, loan) and a Barclays account, you must contact both organisations separately.
-Tesco Bank cannot notify Barclays on your behalf, and Barclays cannot notify Tesco Bank.
-Each bereavement notification must be made independently.
+Tesco Bank cannot notify Barclays on your behalf.

 One further consideration: if the deceased held savings with both Tesco Bank and Barclays, the two pots now share a single Financial Services Compensation Scheme (FSCS) protection limit of £85,000.
 If the combined savings across both institutions exceed that figure, the amount above £85,000 is not protected.